-3. JOINT VENTURE AGREEMENT
+NOTE 3 - JOINT VENTURE AGREEMENT

-On December 21, 2010, the Company executed an Agreement with Webprizm.com, a Nevada corporation ("Webprizm"), and Brenner Family Holding Corp. ("Brenner").
+On December 21, 2010, the Company executed an agreement with Webprizm.com, a Nevada corporation ("Webprizm"), and Brenner Family Holding Corp. ("Brenner").
 Webprizm is a wholly owned subsidiary of Brenner.
-Brenner is owned by a trust which beneficiaries include family of the Company's current (since December 21, 2010) Chief Executive Officer.
+Brenner is owned by a trust which beneficiaries include family of the Company's former (from December 21, 2010 to July 12, 2012) Chief Executive Officer.